 Tip: Try to find a counselor who you can trust to discuss any issues leading to anxiety and depression, whether deep-rooted or more recent.
 Be kind to yourself; anxiety and depression can affect anyone at any age, but they can also be turned around with counseling, support, and even dietary changes.

 If you have tension around certain issues in your relationship, it's natural that this stress will find its way into the bedroom.
 Also, if your partner has a high sex drive and yours is low, that can create tension by itself.
-Seeing a therapist or counselor can help you get to the root of the problem.
+Seeing a therapist or counselor can help you get to the root of the concern.

 Tip: Try cuddling without having sex to take away any pressure, and with time, gradually increasing the level of physical contact over a period of weeks.